php-school/learn-you-php/exercises/exceptional-coding/problem/problem.md

 Unable to open file at path '/file/path'
 ```

-The full path of the files to read will be provided as the command line arguments.
+The full path of the files to read will be provided as command line arguments.
 You do not need to make your own test files.

 ----------------------------------------------------------------------
 ## HINTS